ljgreenhill/ljgreenhill.github.io/_posts/2022-01-01-additional-appendices.md

 * Forked website template and structured pages

 ### Sarika
-* Wrote code for the moble robot to allow the Pico to control each motor
+* Wrote code for the mobile robot to allow the Pico to control two motors
 * Programmed movement functions for moving in different directions
-* Debugged motor code and combined with frequency detection code
+* Debugged motor code and tested with frequency detection code with Rochelle
-* Programmed initial state machine and tested state machine with motor movement and frequency detection
+* Programmed and tested state machine code for motor movement with Rochelle

 ## Data Sheets